 Know How To Get There

-In order to get there, we need a map, and the map for your app store is a list of user stories that outlines the requirements for building your app store.
+In order to get there, we need a map, and the map for your app marketplace is a list of user stories that outlines the requirements for building it.

 Requirements and user stories can get complicated.
-Your app store has multiple “users” involved.
-You‘ll have a third party app developers building apps, end users of your app store, and you (or your team) as app store administrators.
+Your app marketplace has multiple ‘users’ involved.
+You‘ll have third party app developers building apps, end users, and you (or your team) as administrators.

-Keeping with our payments milestone, here’s a short (and non-complete) example of some user stories:
+Here’s a short example of some user stories:

 Development Estimate Using OpenChannel API: 80 hours

 - A User is able to add their payment details